rgplantz/rgplantz.github.io/_posts/2021-06-27-older-versions.md

 is still online.

 The current version of [Introduction to Computer Organization: ARM Assembly Language Using the Raspberry Pi](http://bob.cs.sonoma.edu/) is only available online.
-I have started rewriting it.
+I have started rewriting it, also for publication by [No Starch Press](https://nostarch.com/).

 I don't charge for the online verstions, but be aware that you may need to pay connection fees on your end.